kristijanhusak/neovim-config/README.md

 Neovim and terminal configuration
 ------

+**NOTE**: I recently switched to [Manjaro i3](https://manjaro.github.io/homepage/public/download/i3/) which removed my necessity for tmux.
+If you want to see my old setup with tmux, checkout [tmux](https://github.com/kristijanhusak/neovim-config/tree/tmux) branch.

-This is my Neovim editor setup, with zsh and tmux configurations.
+This is my Neovim editor setup, with zsh and i3 configurations.
 Feel free to fork it
 and submit a pull request if you found any bug.

-**Warning**: Install script removes all previous configuration (zshrc, oh-my-zsh, nvim, tmux)
+**Warning**: Install script removes all previous configuration (zshrc, oh-my-zsh, nvim, i3)

 Installation
 -----------